-My easy, homemade, Southern Peach Bread is an old-fashioned, quick bread recipe loaded with chunks of fresh juicy peaches and buttery pecans.
-This simple-to-make bread stays moist for days and is packed with sweet peachy goodness!
+My easy, homemade Peach Bread is an old-fashioned, quick bread recipe with chunks of fresh, juicy peaches and buttery roasted pecans.
+This simple-to-make, Southern-style bread stays moist for days and is packed with sweet peachy goodness!

 A surprise ingredient, sour cream, keeps this easy peach bread moist, and it’s delicious right out of the oven or toasted for breakfast, brunch, or even a snack.

-- Fresh peaches – are the star of this show.
+- Fresh peaches – are the star of peach bread recipe.
 Elberta freestone peaches from South Georgia are my favorite, but you can use whatever type you can find in your area.

 - Granulated sugar – although this is called bread, sugar gives it a sweet taste, and I think it is closer to a coffee cake consistency.